Grades1 to 12

 Be Aware: some links lead to subscription and shopping sites so students may need to be introduced to the site to be made aware of links to avoid.

 In the ClassroomShare the latest polls with students and compare results to those found within your class.
 Create a link on classroom computers and allow students to read headlines and latest news then prepare a summary to present to the class.
-Have students use a multimedia tool such as Adobe Spark, reviewed here.
+Have students use a multimedia tool such as Adobe Spark For Education, reviewed here.
 Follow students' favorite teams through the site to use as story starters and journal topics.
 Practice math by following statistics of Major League Baseball teams.

 Grades3 to 12